 Here's how to install the Splunk Infrastructure Monitoring workflow through the xMatters one-click installation process.
-If you're looking for instructions on the previous version of the integration, you can find them here.
+If you already installed the previous, built-in version of the integration, you can find instructions here.

 - Go to the Workflows Templates page and click the Splunk Infrastructure Monitoring tile.

 - On the Install Workflow dialog box, give the workflow a name (this must be unique in your instance) and add an optional description.

 - You can edit these later, if needed.